EnviroDIY/LearnEnviroDIY/_episodes/10-SimpleLoggingSketch.md

 keypoints:
 - "Simple logging is a good way to test and deploy sensors and log to an SD card."
 ---
-## Part 2, Episode 3: Your first Modular Sensors sketch
+## Episode 10: Your first Modular Sensors sketch

 > ## Prerequisites
 >